This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Fat can be hard to digest for some people with liver disease have problems digesting and absorbing fat.
+- Fat can be hard to digest for some people with liver disease.
 The fat that is not digested is eliminated in bowel movements.
 If you have this health problem, you may need to eat less fat.
 Ask your healthcare provider or dietitian for more information about a low-fat diet.

 What foods should I limit or avoid?

 Ask your dietitian if you need to limit or avoid some foods.
 This will depend on the type of liver disease and other health problems you have.

-- Sodium: You may need to decrease the amount of sodium in your diet if your body is retaining fluids.
+- Sodium may need to be lowered if your body is retaining fluids.
 When you retain fluids, you will have swelling in your body.
 Ask your healthcare provider for more information about a low-sodium diet.
-Some foods that contain high amounts of sodium are:
+Some foods that contain high amounts of sodium:

 - Table salt